alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

     val temp = 18

     val description = when {
-        temp < 0 -> "very cold"   //If temp <0 is true, sets description to "very cold" temp < 10 -> "a bit cold" //If temp < 10 is true, sets description to "a bit cold" temp < 20 -> "warm"       //If temp < 20 is true, sets description to "warm" else -> "hot"             //Sets description to "hot" if no previous condition is satisfied }
+        temp < 0 -> "very cold"   // If temp <0 is true, sets description to "very cold" temp < 10 -> "a bit cold" // If temp < 10 is true, sets description to "a bit cold" temp < 20 -> "warm"       // If temp < 20 is true, sets description to "warm"
+        else -> "hot"             // Sets description to "hot" if no previous condition is satisfied }
     println(description)
 //sampleEnd